 VISIT 1 – History + Assessment (≈50mins)

-A physical examination follows and covers as standard: Posture, Spine/Shoulder/Hip Range of motion, Muscle Stretch and Infant Reflexes, spinal and peripheral Joint Motion Palpation and Soft tissue palpation.
-Additional items like Cranial nerve, and specific Neurological/Orthopaedic tests are performed as required.
+A thorough physical examination follows and covers as standard: posture, spine flexibility, shoulder and hip range of motion, spinal and pelvic joint motion palpation, muscle length checks and muscle palpation.
+Additional items like Cranial nerve, and specific Neurological / Orthopaedic tests are performed as required.
 X-rays are not requested as standard.

-Decisions are then made to determine the suitability of the patient for Chiropractic care and the likely outcomes with treatment.
+A decision is made at this point regarding the diagnosis and the suitability of chiropractic care for you and the likely outcomes with treatment.
 The need for any further investigations or referral is also considered.

 VISIT 2 – Report of Findings + 1st Treatment

-Parents will be informed of the likelihood and amount that chiropractic care may be able help.
-The time frame in which this is likely to occur and costs are explained.
+Findings from the first visit are explained in detail and are accompanied by a written report.
+This written report can be helpful when sharing the information later with loved ones or your doctor.
+You will be informed of the likelihood and amount that chiropractic care may be able help.
+The time frame in which this is likely to occur and costs are also explained.
 Care plans are kept short (typically 6 visits or less) before the case is formally reviewed.

 VISIT 3 – Self Care Advice + 2nd Treatment